Configuration

 default install directory.
 The default install directory is

-on most systems, but some distributions may put it
+/usr/local/etc/unbound/ on most systems, but some distributions may put it

-in /etc/unbound/
+in /etc/unbound/ or /var/lib/unbound.

 unbound-control-setup

-If you use a username like unbound
+If you use a username like unbound in the configuration to run the daemon

-is also a solution if the /usr/local/etc/unbound/
+This is also a solution if the /usr/local/etc/unbound/ directory (or any

-direcotry) directory is write-protected, which is the case for some
+other default directory) is write-protected, which is the case for some

 distributions.